All vaccine labels and inserts state that vaccines are for use in “healthy dogs only.”

-An Australian study found most of the animals undergoing vaccination were not healthy and should not have been receiving vaccines; it is criminal in my book. … So many of our animals are now sick and diseased with autoimmune disease or cancer and yet again get the big jab under the guise that “he is due for rabies.” …. so many stressed animals, malnourished animals, animals with any health issues should not be just jabbed…….especially with rabies, due to what this vaccination while stressed or immune-compromised means to endangering both the animal and especially the public’s health and exposure risk.
+An Australian study found most of the animals undergoing vaccination were not healthy and should not have been receiving vaccines.
+It is criminal in my book.
+So many of our animals are now sick and diseased with autoimmune disease or cancer and yet again get the big jab under the guise that “he is due for rabies.”
+So many stressed animals, malnourished animals, animals with any health issues should not be just jabbed…….especially with rabies.
+Giving this vaccination while stressed or immune-compromised means endangering the animal and is a public health and exposure risk.

-I am sitting on pulled research, each and every one of these cases should be addressed in a court of law and culpable responsibility assigned on the basis of the research already available that these medical disasters are predictable effects of the vaccines….
+Each and every one of these cases should be addressed in a court of law and culpable responsibility assigned on the basis of the research already available that these medical disasters are predictable effects of the vaccines …

-Unless you know that your dog is 100% well and free of even allergies or dental disease, do NOT go to a shot clinic or give a shot yourself.
+Unless you know that your dog is 100% well and free of even allergies or dental disease, don’t ever go to a shot clinic or give a shot yourself.

-Forearmed with knowledge about vaccine duration of immunity, speak to your vet about postponing shots until your dog is well.
+Speak to your vet about postponing shots until your dog is well.
+Take along information about vaccination duration of immunity and which vaccines your dog really needs.
+Veterinary immunologist Ronald D Schultz PhD proved with decades of research that the protection from most vaccines lasts for many years … usually for life.
 You might even print this article for your vet if you find resistance.
 If you still find resistance, find another vet.